 - If you want to make this in a hurry and only have canned tomatoes on hand, substitute those.

-- I recommend to use a Full fat Yogurt, but if you only have Greek Yogurt, put a splash of water in it to thin it out a bit before serving.
+- I recommend using a Full fat Yogurt, but if you only have Greek Yogurt, put a splash of water in it to thin it out a bit before serving.

 - Add a spritz of lemon juice to balance the tang of the Greek Yogurt.

 - Make it ahead of time!
 The flavors will intensify as it sits.

-This Tomato Raita makes the perfect appetizer for an Indian dinner or a great dip when you're looking for a break from the norm!
+This Tomato Raita recipe makes the perfect appetizer for an Indian dinner or a great dip when you're looking for a break from the norm!
 Make sure to let me know if you enjoyed it in the comments!

 - Heat oil in a skillet.
 To the hot oil, add mustard seeds and chilis.
 When the mustard seeds have popped, add in chilies, curry leaves, and asafetida if using.